cruising-altitude/self-service-quantitative-research/README.md

 AUS-ERP-COMP-Q(1.0.0) up to 2024-Q1

-Instructions: Download *InAppReportingShowCase_PowerApp.zip* and import it into any Power Platform as a new canvas app.
+Instructions: Download *InAppReportingShowCase_PowerApp.zip* and import it into a Power Platform environment as a new canvas app.
 The app is self-contained and made portable; there is no need to download or connect to data separately.
 In the app, technical notes are provided as comments in the OnVisible event of AUSPopScreen.